Bad Girl (Madonna song): Composition and lyrics

-"Bad Girl" was written and produced by both Madonna and Pettibone, with additional lyrics by Anthony Shimkin.
+"Bad Girl" was written by Madonna, Pettibone and Shimkin, and produced by Madonna and Pettibone.
 Personnel working on the song included Pettibone on the sequencing, keyboard arrangement, and programming, alongside Shimkin; Dennis Mitchell and Robin Hancock were the song's recording engineers, while Goh Hotada was in charge of mixing, and Ted Jensen of mastering.

-Musicallly, "Bad Girl" is a melancholic, "somber, guilt-ridden" ballad that talks about a woman experiencing extreme sadness due to a failed relationship.
-Madonna's vocal range spans from F3 to C5.
+Musically, "Bad Girl" is a melancholic, "somber, guilt-ridden" ballad that talks about a woman experiencing extreme sadness due to a failed relationship.
+Madonna's vocal range spans from F♯3 to C♯5.
 According to Carol Benson and Allan Metz, authors of The Madonna Companion: Two Decades of Commentary, the song highlights the main theme explored throughout Erotica of "the pain and torment of the heart and the perils of romance".

 Speaking to the BBC, Madonna herself explained that the lyrics talk about a woman in a toxic relationship, trying to "distract herself from reality" through behaviors such as drinking and chain smoking; "she really cares for this person and she’s having a hard time saying goodbye [...]
 She’s unhappy with her situation".
-It begins with Madonna singing the lines "Something’s missing and I don’t know why/I always feel the need to hide my feelings from you".
-The "profound inner turmoil" felt by the narrator is depicted by the time the song gets to the refrain, "Bad girl, drunk by six/Kissing someone else's lips/Smoked too many cigarettes today/I’m not happy when I act this way".
+It begins with Madonna singing the lines Something’s missing and I don’t know why/I always feel the need to hide my feelings from you.
+The "profound inner turmoil" felt by the narrator is depicted by the time the song gets to the refrain, Bad girl, drunk by six/Kissing someone else's lips/Smoked too many cigarettes today/I’m not happy when I act this way.
 Billboard's Larry Flick noted that Madonna's vocals are "mournful [...] amid a swirl of synths and a slow, syncopated beat".